Where to find installed extensions ↩

 New submenu in the main application menu

 While not very common, this is a useful solution for extensions which require lots of menu space.
 Instead of cluttering the Extensions menu, the extension can add its own menu to the main application menu.

 Finally, some extensions don’t add any menu item or tool.
-They simply do their job silently all the time, without drawing attention to themselves.
+They do their job silently by adding new layers of information to existing views.